debapriyo-das24/ops-automation-learning/README.md

 - Practiced comparison operators
 - Implemented conditional logic using if / elif / else
 - Applied for-loops with conditional checks

+## Day 19
+- Practiced conditional logic using if / elif / else
+- Applied for-loops with conditional checks